CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 - List and describe the different primitive data types in JS
 - Use `typeof` to find the type of a variable
 - Assign data to variables using `let` and `const`
-- What are expressions and statements (and what's the difference)?
 - Define what expressions and statements are and describe the difference
 - Write, call and evaluate functions in JavaScript
 - Manipulate strings with concatenation and interpolation techniques